srobo/volunteer-emails/SR2022/2022-04-27-volunteer-wrap-up.md

 - Kit: Dan Trickey
 - Media/Press/Photography: Antoine Petty

-Alternatively, if you'd prefer to speak to a trustee, feel free to email trustees@[rest of the email goes here].
+Alternatively, if you'd prefer to speak to the competition committee or a trustee, feel free to email them at competition-committee@[rest of the email goes here] or trustees@[rest of the email goes here] respectively.